 In her post, she attributes her casting as a judge to her “11 years of hosting experience, being fully impartial, a newcomer to ballroom (like much of the audience will be) and therefore a window in for people who are just discovering it now, and being a longtime ally of the lgbtq community.”

 In response to HBO’s announcement on February 4th, ballroom members, LGBTQ people, people of color, and many others took to Twitter to express their anger and disappointment in the casting decision.
 Many believed that the role should have gone to someone with actual experience in the ballroom scene.

 Jamil’s latest tweet is receiving its fair share of backlash, too.

 Trace Lysette, an actor and ballroom fixture who auditioned for Legendary, confirmed Jamil’s statement that being queer doesn’t qualify someone to judge a voguing competition.
 “The only thing that makes you ballroom is if you are actually from it,” she wrote.

 People have also accused Jamil of weaponizing her queerness to circumvent criticism from Black trans people.
 Writer and podcaster Ira Madison III also criticized Jamil’s “insistence that ‘Twitter is brutal,’” which diminishes the legitimate concerns that queer people of color had about her casting.
-More people are chiming in on the conversation, too.
+More people are chiming in on the conversation, too. false false

 In the meantime, the show is most definitely going on.
 Jamil said that shooting begins tomorrow, February 7th.
 “I hope you don’t let a few castings designed to help the show get off the ground stop you from supporting the talent from Ballroom on this show,” she concluded her post.
 “They really are fucking amazing and I’m really honored to work with them.”